Office Phone: 301-405-4439

 - Associate Editor, Journal of Statistical Physics, 2011-present

-Six postdocs, ten graduate students and three undergraduate students mentored at the University of Maryland (since 2006).
+Eight postdocs, sixteen graduate students and four undergraduate students mentored at the University of Maryland (since 2006).

-In the Jarzynski group, we develop theoretical tools for understanding nonequilibrium behavior, and computational methods for estimating thermodynamic properties, and we construct and analyze simple models that provide insight into complex phenomena.
-More recently, our group has investigated topics related to quantum dynamics and thermodynamics.
-The following descriptions provide a flavor of the research that goes on in our group.
+In the Jarzynski group, we develop theoretical tools for understanding nonequilibrium behavior and computational methods for estimating thermodynamic properties, and we construct simple models that provide insight into complex phenomena.
+We also tackle problems in biophysics, dynamical systems, and quantum dynamics and thermodynamics.
+The following descriptions provide a flavor of the research that goes on in the group.

 Thermodynamics of information processing

-This topic dates back to the “Maxwell’s demon” thought experiment described by James Clerk Maxwell in 1867.
-Recent years have seen renewed interest in the thermodynamic consequences of information processing, leading to new theoretical and experimental progress.
-In our group we have investigated the interplay between information processing and the second law of thermodynamics, and we have introduced a number of simple, and in some cases exactly solvable models that illustrate how a mechanical Maxwell’s demon might operate.
-For an example, click here.2
+This topic dates back to the famous “Maxwell’s demon” thought experiment.
+Recent years have seen renewed theoretical and experimental interest in the thermodynamics of information processing.
+We study the interplay between information processing and the second law of thermodynamics,6 and we develop models illustrating how a mechanical Maxwell’s demon might operate.7

 The quantum adiabatic theorem provides a powerful tool for controlling the evolution of a quantum system, as long as we act on it very slowly.
-Shortcuts to adiabaticity are tools that give us the same degree of control, without the requirement of slow driving.
-We have investigated a novel approach for constructing quantal shortcuts by means of their classical counterparts.
-Click here 3 for an example of our research in this area.
+Shortcuts to adiabaticity are tools that promise the same degree of control, without the requirement of slow driving.
+We develop novel approaches for constructing shortcuts to adiabaticity, not only in quantum but also in classical and stochastic systems.8

 1. C. Jarzynski, “Equalities and inequalities: Irreversibility and the second law of thermodynamics at the nanoscale”, Annu.
 Rev. Condens.
 Matter Phys.
 2:329-51 (2011).